grislyeye/grislyeye.com/content/blog/alien-as-outside-context-entity-2/alien-as-outside-context-entity-2.md

 It's difficult to give clear advice on how to portray outside context entities for your games.
 The examples above demonstrate it's possible, with differing levels of success.
 (The strange entities from Jeff Vandermeer's _Annihilation_ stray too far into surrealism to be convincing, for my taste.)
 It requires imagination.
 It requires an understanding of scifi.
 Reading scientific periodicals like _New Scientist_ can expand your grasp of what is possible, but too much science can betray your imagination.

-The key thing I believe is the symmetry I mentioned above: creating incomprehensible entities that make a *kind* of sense.
+The key thing is the symmetry I mentioned above: creating incomprehensible entities that make a *kind* of sense.

 In _CONT/EXT_ the outside context entity is the mysterious super-structure referred to as "The Thread."
 The Thread is a cable-like structure that hangs in deep space, 30 km wide, and indefinitely long: a terminus cannot be observed.
 To exist it must be made of an impossible material but, for our players, the question of why it exists matters more.

 I give some hints to the GM about what the Thread is, but players cannot understand what they're looking at when they see it.
 I'm not even sure I know what it is, exactly.
-Just like the xenomorphs, it makes a kind of sense, even if we cannot understand it.
-Running a cable through space is something we would do if we could.
+Just like the xenomorph, it makes a kind of sense, even if we cannot understand it.
+Running a giant cable through space is something we would do if we could.
 Why would something else do that?
 Well, buy the adventure and find out.